United to Reverse Biodiversity Loss by 2030 for Sustainable Development

 If the soil stays as a black box of dirt, then no amount of rhetoric around the green and cuddly parts of nature will be successful.

-Consumers have to grasp what science knows and learn to protect soil and encourage its careful management.
+Consumers must grasp what science knows about soil biodiversity and health to understand why protecting soil and encouraging its careful management is essential.

 Not having an explicit statement on soil health in the pledge is a huge miss.